coderofsalvation/aap/README.md

 * run/deploy a cloud using multiple Docker cloudservices in one repo using [crowdr](https://github.com/polonskiy/crowdr)
 * depency management: wrap several repositories and modules in one repository
+* use in and outside dockers
+* install package managers in environments where they're not installed